orbs-network/orbs-spec/behaviors/services/transaction-pool.md

 #### Pending transaction pool
 * Holds transactions until they are added to a block and helps preventing transaction duplication.
+* The pending pool must only hold a single copy of a transaction (`tx_id`) regardless of its associated GW node.
 * Needs to support efficient query by `tx_id`.
 * Needs to be sorted by time to allow preparing block proposals according to policy.
 * Associates every transaction with the node id (public key) of the gateway that added it to the network.